We don't own our solar system

 Frontiers of Science.
 As I wrote above, I believe it is unwise and premature to use the current model of the four fundamental interactions (fundamental forces) as a basis to rule out possibilities for several reasons.
 First, within this model, quantum mechanics and gravity are not yet reconciled.
 Scientists are still struggling to develop a theory of Quantum Gravity and as a result a Grand Unified Field Theory.
 In addition, several discoveries within quantum physics suggests that this could in the future become a fertile area for research into a possible mechanism. [more]

 In the field of astrology, there are many more fatally flawed tests than real evidence.
-There are many reasons for this.
-There is no budget for testing astrology and most astrologers are more motivated by the study and application of astrology than in addressing the challenge of providing and defending scientific proof.
-So most tests are run by sceptics with budgets in fields like psychology who design quantitative tests when the data requires qualitative analysis that would be better addressed by those who understand astrology.
-There are also real procedural hurdles to jump.
+Why?
+First, there's no budget for testing astrology and most astrologers are more motivated by the study and application of astrology than in addressing the challenge of providing and defending scientific evidence.
+So most tests are run by sceptics with budgets in fields like psychology.
+Often, they design quantitative tests when the data is best approached with a qualitative analysis and that requires knowledge of astrology.
+There are also procedural hurdles to jump.

 Problems testing astrological practice under strict scientific methods:

 - Isolating the huge number of variables is difficult

 - The Experimenter Effect means that results often reflect the conscious and unconscious bias of the experimenter.